 Brantley lives on the farm with his wife and children.

 Jay Dunbar manages the River Ridge berry operation and the River Ridge Organics brand.
-In addition to his work on the farm, he serves on the board of directors of Grayson Landcare, a local community and agriculture nonprofit.
+In addition to his work on the farm, he is a member of Grayson Landcare, a local community and agriculture nonprofit.
 He also serves as an advisor to the Virginia Beginning Farmers and Ranchers Coalition.
 In his spare time he enjoys writing and playing music, hunting mushrooms, and tending his home garden.

 Whitney Ivey is a graduate of Western Kentucky University with a degree in Animal Science and Agriculture.
 She attended Drake University Law School in Des Moines Iowa with a particular interest in Agriculture Law.
 After Graduating with her Law Degree and a Certificate in Food and Agriculture Law and Public Service, she and her husband Brantley moved to River Ridge Farm.
 She is a founding partner of Adams & Ivey, PLLC law firm.
 In addition to private practice, Whitney serves as the attorney for the Town of Sparta, is on the board of the local hospital, and is actively involved with the American Agricultural Law Association and the North Carolina Bar Association Real Estate Section.